daos-stack/daos/doc/admin/performance_tuning.md

 IOR (<https://github.com/hpc/ior>) with the following backends:

 -   The IOR APIs POSIX, MPIIO and HDF5 can be used with DAOS POSIX containers that are accessed over dfuse.
 This works without or with the I/O interception library (`libioil`).
 Performance is significantly better when using `libioil`.
+For detailed information on dfuse usage with the IO interception library, please refer to the [POSIX DFUSE section][7].

 -   A custom DFS (DAOS File System) plugin for DAOS can be used by building IOR with DAOS support, and selecting API=DFS.
 This integrates IOR directly with the DAOS File System (`libdfs`), without requiring FUSE or an interception library.
+    Please refer to the [DAOS README][10] in the hpc/ior repository for some basic instructions on how to use the DFS driver.

 -   When using the IOR API=MPIIO, the ROMIO ADIO driver for DAOS can be used by providing the `daos://` prefix to the filename.
 This ADIO driver bypasses `dfuse` and directly invkes the `libdfs` calls to perform I/O to a DAOS POSIX container.
-    The DAOS-enabled MPIIO driver is available in the upstream MPICH repository (MPICH 3.4.1 or higher).
+    The DAOS-enabled MPIIO driver is available in the upstream MPICH repository and included with Intel MPI.
+Please refer to the [MPI-IO documentation][8].

 -   An HDF5 VOL connector for DAOS is under development.
 This maps the HDF5 data model directly to the DAOS data model, and works in conjunction with DAOS containers of `--type=HDF5` (in contrast to DAOS container of `--type=POSIX` that are used for the other IOR APIs).
+Please refer the the [HDF5 with DAOS documentation][9].

+IOR has several parameters to characterize performance.
+The main parameters to work with include:
+- transfer size (-t)
+- block size (-b)
+- segment size (-s)

+For more use cases, the IO-500 workloads are a good starting point to measure performance on a system: https://github.com/IO500/io500

 ### mdtest

 mdtest is released in the same repository as IOR.
 The corresponding backends that are listed above support mdtest, except for the MPI-IO and HDF5 backends that were only designed to support IOR.
+The [DAOS README][10] in the hpc/ior repository includes some examples to run mdtest with DAOS.

+The IO-500 workloads for mdtest provide some good criteria for performance measurements.

 ### FIO